 So what happened?

 Well, I tried to make my regular jeans look like boyfriend jeans.
 (You can see my fashion disaster here.)
 It was a “total fail” as my daughter would say.
 Then I found these 7 for all Mankind Josefina skinny boyfriend jeans and fell in love.
+(That’s an affiliate link by the way.)
 They’re perfect.
 They’re really, really comfortable.
 They’re chic.
 They even kind of make me look cool, or as cool as a middle-aged mom can look.

 So I went out with my husband to celebrate my cool new jeans.
 Of course I had to dress them up with heels and a ruffly black chiffon blouse.
 And what trendy denim outfit would be complete without an impractical clutch bag and an arm full of bracelets?
 I even layered my necklaces.

 Yes, those are rubber bangles I’m holding the in the photo above.
 They’re just like the ones Madonna wore on the cover of her very first album, Madonna, in 1986.
 They’re baaaaacccck.
 And I want some.
 No, I didn’t buy any, but only because I didn’t have cash on hand.
 Next time.